 Well #1 is drilled, with production testing complete.
 Installation of a permanent pump and motor, along with temporary electrical control, is in progress.
-Construction on Well #2 is planned for 2012, based on funding availability.
-A Cal Am pipeline link to Water Project #1 site is pending approval from the Fort Ord Reuse Authority and the City of Seaside.
-MPWMD and Cal Am continue to coordinate on needed infrastructure to enable operation of Water Projects #1 and #2 at full capacity, as well as plans for future ASR expansion.
+Construction on Well #2 is planned for 2012.
+MPWMD and Cal Am continue to coordinate on needed infrastructure to enable operation of Water Projects #1 and #2 at full capacity, as well as plans for future ASR expansion phases.

 Expected average yield is 1,000 AFY.
+Future additional phases of ASR might yield an additional 3,000 AFY.